top of page

 mysql> CALL mysql.rds_start_replication;

-Wait until the load is complete and validate that the ongoing replication continue with replication lag = 0
+Wait until the load is complete and validate that the ongoing replication continues with replication lag = 0

 Migration